 MDAH staff will evaluate all applications.
-Complete applications will then be presented to the Board of Trustees on December 3, 2021.
+Complete applications will then be presented to the Board of Trustees in January 2024.
 The Board will select projects that meet all criteria and are determined to be the highest priority, and will take into consideration the geographical distribution of grant awards.
 All applicants will be notified in writing of the Board's decision after the meeting.
 Telephone inquiries about the status of the selection process are discouraged.
 Project work must not begin until a formal grant agreement has been executed between the applicant and MDAH.

-All grant projects MUST follow prescribed benchmarks and MUST be completed by December 1, 2024.
+All grant projects MUST follow prescribed benchmarks and MUST be completed by December 1, 2026.
 Failure to complete projects by this time could place the state in arbitrage, resulting in the IRS imposing serious penalties upon the state.
 Funds not expended by this date will be canceled and reprogrammed.

-October 1, 2021 APPLICATION DEADLINE - MDAH must receive applications before 5 p.m. on this day whether they are delivered in person or mailed.
-December 3, 2021 PROJECT SELECTION - The MDAH Board of Trustees selects the projects to be funded.
+September 29, 2023 APPLICATION DEADLINE - MDAH must receive applications before 5 p.m. on this day whether they are delivered in person or mailed.
+January 2024 PROJECT SELECTION - The MDAH Board of Trustees selects the projects to be funded.
 AWARD NOTIFICATION - Applicants are notified in writing of Board decisions.
-January 28, 2022 GRANT MEETING - Grantees or project sponsors must attend an online workshop where they will receive a manual detailing their rights and responsibilities.
+February 23, 2024 GRANT MEETING - Grantees or project sponsors must attend a workshop where they will receive a manual detailing their rights and responsibilities.
 MEMORANDUM OF AGREEMENT - Grantees will receive a Memorandum of Agreement to sign and return before the execution of contracts.
 Grants are not officially accepted until the Memorandum has been returned.
-December 1, 2024 COMPLETION DEADLINE - Projects must be completed before this date.
+December 1, 2026 COMPLETION DEADLINE - Projects must be completed before this date.
 Projects not completed by this date will be canceled.